GAIA-UNIL/G2S/docs/algorithms/DirectSampling.md

 The following examples assume the G2S server is running.
 They are fully unconditional, create all-`NaN` destination images with the same shape as the loaded training image, and use `-j 1.00001` for path-level parallel execution.

-- Current schema examples: `example/python/ds/direct_sampling.py`, `example/matlab/ds/direct_sampling.m`
+- Current schema examples: `example/python/ds/` and `example/matlab/ds/`, including continuous, categorical, transform, and full mixed variants.
-- Legacy positional-output examples: `legacy_example/python/DirectSamplingContinuous.py`, `legacy_example/matlab/DirectSamplingContinuous.m`, plus the categorical, transform, and full mixed variants in the same legacy folders
+- Legacy positional-output examples remain under `legacy_example/` and pass `-legacy_output` directly.

 The Python examples load remote TIFFs with `urllib` and Pillow; they do not require `requests`.
 The MATLAB examples use `imread` with a `websave` fallback for older MATLAB releases.